 This map shows all public Vienna transport lines.
 Zoom in and out by clicking on ‘Show full version’.
 You can also download the Vienna Transport Authority’s 2015 Inner City Transport Map for free here.

 Children under 6 years of age travel free.
-Children under 15 years of age travel free on Sundays, public holidays and during Viennese school holidays (for 2012/2013: 31st March to 10th April; 26th to 29th May; 30th June to 1st September; 24th December to 6th Jan.
-2013).
+Children under 15 years of age travel free on Sundays, public holidays and during Viennese school holidays (31st March to 10th April; 26th to 29th May; 30th June to 1st September; 24th December to 6th January).
 Children aged between 6 and 15 can travel with half-price tickets.

-All tickets can be bought at Vienna Transport Authority’s ticket offices at metro stations (see photo of ticket machine) and certain tramway stations, and (except for the Vienna Card) at tobacconists.
+In general, tickets can be bought at Vienna Transport Authority’s ticket offices at metro stations and certain tramway stations, and at tobacconists.